 What is Motorcycle Training?

 What is motorcycle training?
 It’s a common question we get at RideTo HQ.
 There are multiple courses and licences for motorcycles that can make everything a little confusing at times.
 We’ve put together a handy guide to help clear things up.
-Below is a list of all types of motorcycle training for full motorcycle licenses.
+Below is a list of all types of motorcycle training for full motorcycle licences.

 Compulsory Basic Training (CBT)